-There are different types of organ meat; the most common types are liver, heart, kidneys, gizzards, tongue, tripe, and brain.
-Based on where you live, you’re likely to find at least some of them at butcher shops and sometimes in supermarkets, at the meat aisle.
+There are different types of organ meat.
+The most common types are liver, heart, kidneys, gizzards, tongue, tripe, and brain.
+Based on where you live, you’re likely to find at least some of them at butcher shops and sometimes in supermarkets, in the meat aisle.

-Although in the past they were considered an important part of the animal and were cherished for their properties, nowadays they have fallen out of favour.
-Which is a pity, because they have an amazing nutritional profile and can be an important part of a healthy diet.
+Although in the past they were considered an important part of the animal and were cherished for their properties, nowadays they have fallen out of favor.
+This is a pity because organ meats have an amazing nutritional profile and can be an important part of a healthy diet.

 Is Organ Meat Keto-friendly?

 Some types of organ meat contain varying amounts of carbs, so you need to take that into consideration when planning your meals.